 So, how do you prevent your email address or domain from being spoofed in the future?
 And how do you help your employees recognize spoofed emails for what they are?
 We’ll answer both of those questions by discussing the following:

-- SPF, DKIM, and DMARC email security standards
+1. SPF, DKIM, and DMARC email authentication protocols

 2. Email signing certificates